-Doctor of Philosophy in Psychology Course Requirements
+Doctor of Philosophy in Psychology

 Each student must take at least 36 substantive units in psychology at USC during the first three years.
-Within the first three semesters, each student must complete one statistics course and either a second statistics course or a research design course; one core course outside the student's specialty area, two courses inside the student's specialty area, and an additional elective course.
+Within the first three semesters, each student must complete one statistics course and either a second statistics course or a research design course.
+Students must also complete a set of core courses that cover topics in brain and cognitive sciences and clinical, developmental and social areas, the specifics of which are provided in the department's handbook for graduate students.
 Additional course requirements vary according to specialty area.